bharambetejas/sbom-support-analyzer/README.md

 Example: Google.Protobuf @ 3.21.7
 ✅ Analyzes version 3.21.7 (released 2022-09-29)
 ❌ Does NOT use latest version 4.x (released 2025)
-Result: Correctly classified as NO_LONGER_MAINTAINED
+Result: Correctly classified based on version age and activity
 ```

 #### URL Fallback for Packages Without PURLs